Agodi Gardens

+It offers a green space with a zoo.
+Visitors can observe animals like turtles, monkeys, and peacocks.
+It serves as a peaceful retreat for both locals and tourists.
+It’s a space that combines nature, fun, and culture all in one.

 History

-Formerly called Agodi Zoological and Botanical Gardens, Agodi Gardens was created in 1967.
+Agodi Gardens, formerly known as Agodi Zoological and Botanical Gardens, was created in 1967.
 The garden was destroyed by the Ogunpa flood disaster in 1980 as most of the animals were swept away by the raging water.
-The garden was renovated in 2012 by the Oyo State Government, and the new Agodi Gardens was reopened in 2014.
+The garden was renovated in 2012 by the Oyo State Government, and was reopened in 2014.